michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 28. And he went in with them and went out in Urishlem.
 And he spake in the name of Jeshu with boldness,

-29. and disputed with those Jihudoyee who knew Greek;Javanith. but they were wishful to kill him.
+29. and disputed with those Jihudoyee who knew Greek;

 30. And when the brethren knew, they brought him by night to Cesarea, and from thence sent him to Tarsos.